Marlys Petersen, MA, LPC Associate

 Individual counseling will include reflecting on what has shaped you, and how the truths in your life have impacted you in both life-giving and harmful ways.
 We will identify the lies you believe about yourself and work together to find the truth to replace it.
 Together we will explore what strategies you developed in your life that you had hoped would help, but are finding only hurt and often ultimately get in the way.
 I draw from systemic and attachment theory, Emotionally Focused Theory as well as CBT to work with you towards change.
 As difficult as the journey may seem, I believe you will be surprised at the hope and freedom that happens amid this work.

-My areas of specialty include trauma, anxiety, depression, life transitions, identity, survivors of abuse, and relationship issues for adolescents, adult women and men, and couples.
+My areas of specialty include trauma, anxiety, depression, life transitions, identity, survivors of abuse, and relationship issues for adolescents, and adult women and men.
 As a Christian counselor, this is the lens with which I approach my work.
 This being said, I am respectful of the values, beliefs, and cultural background of each person I meet with.

 Formal Education, Training, and Experience: